FabienKuttler/INCell_plate_overview_creation/README.md

 ### Plate format
 * the format of multiwell plates to be created (for full plate overviews)
 * Custom format allows to create a partial plate: the following window allows selection of first and last well of the plate overview

 ![Image](https://github.com/FabienKuttler/INCell_plate_overview_creation/blob/main/Images/partial_plate_overview.png)
 ### Number of FOV per well and FOV setup
 * the layout, number and acquisition setup of FOV (field of view) acquired for each well
-* Custom format allows to set the number of rows and columns for FOV layouts
+* Custom format allows to set the number of rows and columns for FOV layout

 ![Image](https://github.com/FabienKuttler/INCell_plate_overview_creation/blob/main/Images/Custom_FOV_format.png)
 ### Image Resizing (pixels)
 * to set the